 If you have been charged with a drug crime specifically in a drug-free zone, you are in for harsher penalties.
 This is why it is important to get sound legal help so that you are fairly represented and defended.

-Here at Hooper Law Offices, we have an extensive experience of working with cases involving drug crimes and possession charges.
+Here at Aaron Hooper, Attorney at Law, we have an extensive experience of working with cases involving drug crimes and possession charges.
 Our experts can help you shore up a fair defense against charges, as charges brought in such cases are not always fair.
 Call us today to book a consultation with our attorneys and get the legal representation you deserve.